minhhap/Pawfect-Pet-Hot-Or-Not/README.md

 ## Technologies
-* Using Node.js and Express.js to create RESTful APIs.
+* Using Node.js and Express.js to create RESTful APIs
-* Using Handlebars.js as the templating engine.
+* Using Handlebars.js as the templating engine
-* Using MySQL and the Sequelize ORM for the database.
+* Using MySQL and the Sequelize ORM for the database
-* Deployed using Heroku and JawsDB (with data).
+* Deployed using Heroku and JawsDB (with data)
-* Using Cloundinary and Multer to post and store images in the database.
+* Using Cloundinary and Multer to post and store images in the database
-* Using Jest testing framework.
+* Using Jest testing framework
 * Using Model - View - Controller architecture
-* Including authentication (express-session and cookies).
+* Including authentication (express-session and cookies)
-* Protecting API keys and sensitive information using Dotenv.
+* Protecting API keys and sensitive information using Dotenv
 * Built with CSS, Javascript, and HTML
 <br>